 - If the level of brake fluid is not at the required levels it can affect the performance of braking

 - If the air remains anywhere in the entire system it can affect the performance of braking

 - You need to bleed (Oil change) if any kind of air remains in the system.

-We have covered all the three major parts brake disk, caliper assembly and master cylinder assembly.
-In the last part we will see the working principal of disk brake, Maintenance tips and advantages and disadvantages of disk brake over drum brake.
+We have covered all the three major parts of disc brakes – disc, caliper assembly and master cylinder assembly.
+In the last part we will see the working principal of disk brakes, maintenance tips and advantages and disadvantages of disk brakes over drum brake.

 – Mahavir Kothari